-The title of this post was originally thought to be “A near-Atdeath experience”, but as it sounded a bit too strong, and as I already have a significant number of readers, I decided I didn’t want to scare or shock anyone so I gave it a second thought.
+The title of this post was originally thought to be “A near-death experience”, but as it sounded a bit too strong, I decided I didn’t want to scare or shock anyone so I gave it a second thought.

 Before the change of title, I had already jotted down a few lines and as the idea of a near-death experience was still fresh in my mind (body and soul), I wanted to read a bit about these experiences and so I did a quick Google search with the words “near-death experience”.

 The first thing that popped out was a one-day-old piece of news from The Telegraph.
 According to the article “near-death experiences are felt by one in 10 people, study finds.”

 How curious, coincidental or interesting, depends on how we look at it, that this article came to light exactly on the day I had what I felt was very similar to a near-death experience.

 No, I don’t believe my life was ever in real danger but the experience I went through was really powerful and overwhelming as I believe near-death experiences probably are.